vincent-4/lotus/docs/core_concepts.rst

 ==================

 LOTUS' implements the semantic operator programming model.
-Semantic operators are declarative transformations over one or more datasets, parameterized by a natural langauge expression (*langex*) that can be implemnted by a variety of AI-based algorithms.
+Semantic operators are declarative transformations over one or more datasets, parameterized by a natural language expression (*langex*) that can be implemented by a variety of AI-based algorithms.
 Semantic operators seamlessly extend the relational model, operating over datasets that may contain traditional structured data as well as unstructured fields, such as free-form text or images.
 Because semantic operators are composable, modular and declarative, they allow you to write
-AI-based piplines with intuitive, high-level logic, leaving the rest of the work to the query engine!
-Each operator can be implmented and optimized in multiple ways, opening a rich space for execution plans, similar to relational operators.
+AI-based pipelines with intuitive, high-level logic, leaving the rest of the work to the query engine!
+Each operator can be implemented and optimized in multiple ways, opening a rich space for execution plans, similar to relational operators.
 Here is a quick example of semantic operators in action:

 .. code-block:: python